 “Yeah, that’s really easy for me to believe.
 Uh, could I have some more orange juice?”

-As Doctor Byers arranged for Jason’s orange juice, Jason stifled a grin as he thought back to the way he’d answered Doctor Byers’ question ‘But you still haven’t had sex?’ with a ‘No.’ He answered a negative question with an ambiguous answer, and his answer really meant that they hadn’t not had sex.
+As Doctor Byers arranged for Jason’s orange juice, Jason stifled a grin as he thought back to the way he’d answered Doctor Byers’ question ‘But you still haven’t had sex?’ with a ‘Nope.’
+He answered a negative question with an ambiguous answer, and his answer really meant that they hadn’t not had sex.
 ‘That,’ Jason thought, ‘is a double negative and Doctor Byers didn’t pick up on it.’
 He and Ron messed around only that one time, of course.
 It happened the night Ron stayed over at Jason’s house when they worked on his photography project.

-Laura Gardiner brought in a glass of orange juice for Jason and a cup of coffee for Doctor Byers.
+Laura Gardiner brought in a glass of orange juice for Jason and another cup of coffee for Doctor Byers.
 Jason drank about half the glass and set it on the glass top of the coffee table.

 “Have you ever had a girlfriend, Jason?”